magicbug/Zenith/README.md

 Note: Due to the use of HTML5 features like geolocation and notifications, the application must be served over HTTPS.

+## Support

+Zenith is primarily maintained by a single developer.
+Please keep this in mind when seeking support:

+- **GitHub Issues**
+  - Should only be used for reporting bugs or code-related issues
+  - Server setup and configuration questions should not be posted as issues
+  - Feature requests are welcome but may take time to implement

+- **Limited Support**
+  - No guaranteed response time for issues or questions
+  - Server setup and configuration support is limited
+  - Users are encouraged to help each other in the community

+- **Community Support**
+  - Consider asking for help in amateur radio forums or communities
+  - Share your setup experiences with other users
+  - Document and share solutions you discover

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.